 Your resume needs to conform to contemporary Web design rules.
 It has to flow.
 Like this:

-Much like a well-optimised web page, it has to clearly communicate the priority of detail through smart, effective design.
+Much like a well-designed personal website, it has to clearly communicate the priority of detail through smart, effective design.

 Most importantly, it has to pull a reader in – one bit of information at a time.